devanshu1605/Playing-With-IP/README.md

 # Playing-With-IP
-Application which takes zip file and returns IP details.
+Application which takes zip file and returns data details.

 To Run the application follow below steps
 1. Clone both the source folder on local( DashboardApp and DashBoardUI )